All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Housing segregation remains a crisis in New York City.
 Far too many people of color are unable to find sustainable, affordable housing because of a long and painful history of discriminatory practices with which the city is still reckoning.
 The Donovan administration will take the following steps to move us closer to the day when every New Yorker, regardless of identity, can find housing in our community without fear of prejudice:

 - Support local legislation to address discrimination based on past involvement with the criminal justice system, since a criminal record—even for a minor offense—is often an insurmountable obstacle to obtaining housing.
 Obtaining housing is a vital part of reacclimating to society, gaining employment, accessing health care, and reintegrating with family or support networks.
-Keep an eye out for Shaun Donovan’s Criminal Justice Platform, to be released shortly.
+Read more about these and other efforts in our Criminal Justice Platform.

 - Identify and encourage the use of alternative and less exclusionary tenant screening practices, including in public housing, to remedy the disproportionate impact that screening has on communities of color